Republicans on track to dash Democratic hopes of U.S. Senate majority

 Republicans currently hold a 53-47 seat Senate majority.
 To win control, Democrats would need to net three Republican-held seats if Democrat Joe Biden wins the White House and Senator Kamala Harris becomes vice president with the tie-breaking Senate vote.
 If Biden loses to Republican President Donald Trump, Democrats would need four seats.

-Of five Senate races still undecided, Republican incumbents led in Alaska, Georgia and North Carolina, while Democratic Senator Gary Peters led Republican John James by a slight margin in Michigan.
+Four Senate races remained undecided by Wednesday evening.
+Republican incumbents led in three: Alaska, Georgia and North Carolina.

+Democratic Senator Gary Peters defeated Republican John James in Michigan, according to projections from television networks and Edison Research.

+Senate Majority Leader Mitch McConnell, the top Republican in Congress who won reelection on Tuesday, discussed the possibility of retaining his leadership role at an event in Kentucky, describing his position as “offensive coordinator.”

+“If we win in North Carolina ...
+I’m still the offensive coordinator,” McConnell said.
+“I don’t know whether I’m going to be the defensive coordinator or the offensive coordinator as I speak,” he added.

-A second Senate contest in Georgia was headed for a Jan.
+One Senate contest in Georgia was headed for a Jan.
 5 runoff between Republican Senator Kelly Loeffler and Democratic challenger Raphael Warnock.
+McConnell said a second Senate race on the Georgia ballot, between Republican Senator David Perdue and Democrat Jon Ossoff, could face the same fate.

 “I feel that this is an affirmation of the work that I’m doing in Washington to fight hard every day for the people of Maine,” Collins told reporters.